canonical/microceph/docs/explanation/scaling.rst

 1. Balanced Cluster: Having nodes with a similar configuration drives a balanced distribution of data and load in the cluster.
 It ensures all nodes are optimally performing and no single node is overstrained, enhancing the cluster's overall efficiency.

-2. Space Utilization: With similar sized machines, Ceph can optimally use all available disk space rather than having some remain underutilized and hence wasted.
+2. Space Utilisation: With similar sized machines, Ceph can optimally use all available disk space rather than having some remain underutilised and hence wasted.

 3. Easy Management: Uniform machines are simpler to manage as each has similar capabilities and resource needs.